Recalibration of the H$\alpha$ surface brightness-radius relation for planetary nebulae using Gaia DR3: new distances and the Milky Way oxygen radial gradient: Methods

 \subsubsection{Bayesian distances}

-While the recalibration of the H$\alpha$ surface brightness–radius relation is important to obtain statistical distances for a large set of PNe in the Galaxy, more reliable distances can be obtained for PNe using a probabilistic approach. \citet{bailer-jones21} estimated stellar distances using a prior constructed from a three-dimensional model of our Galaxy.
+While the recalibration of the $\log R_{\rm pc}$\,--\,$\log S_{\rm H\alpha}$ relation is important to obtain statistical distances for a large set of PNe in the Galaxy, more reliable distances can be obtained for PNe using a probabilistic approach. \citet{bailer-jones21} estimated stellar distances using a prior constructed from a three-dimensional model of our Galaxy.
 Their model includes interstellar extinction and \textit{Gaia} variable magnitude limit and inferred two types of distances.
 The geometric uses the parallax with a direction-dependent prior on distance.
 The photogeometric, additionally uses the color and apparent magnitude of a star, by exploiting the fact that stars of a given color have a restricted range of probable absolute magnitudes.
-The geometric distances are very dependent on the Galaxy model adopted, while photogeometric distances depend on a model of the direction-dependent distribution of extincted stellar absolute magnitudes.
+The geometric distances are very dependent on the Galaxy model adopted, while photogeometric distances depend upon a model of the direction-dependent distribution of extincted stellar absolute magnitudes.
 The application of this method to PNe is very uncertain, since CSPNe have a wide range of properties, with temperatures ranging from $\sim 25,000$ to over 200,000 K, luminosities from 10 to over 10,000 $L_\sun$, and a great variety of spectra \citep{weidmann20}.

-The best approach for PNe is to derive distances based on a Bayesian statistics, using the statistical distances and its uncertainty as a prior $P^*(r)$, as in \citetalias{chornay21}, where they used the statistical distances from \citetalias{frew16} as a prior to derive Bayesian distances and using \textit{Gaia} EDR3 parallaxes.
-We will proceed as \citetalias{chornay21}, but instead we will use our recalibration of the H$\alpha$ surface brightness–radius relation based on \textit{Gaia} DR3 data to derive more reliable distances for the PNe in our sample.
-Additionally, the \textit{Gaia} parallax \parallax\, and its uncertainty \parallaxsd\, provide the likelihood.
+The best approach for PNe is to derive distances based on a Bayesian statistics, using the statistical distances and its uncertainty to define a log-normal prior $P^*(r)$.
+The \textit{Gaia} parallax \parallax\, and its uncertainty \parallaxsd\, provide the likelihood. \citetalias{chornay21} used the statistical distances from \citetalias{frew16} as a prior to derive Bayesian distances and using \textit{Gaia} EDR3 parallaxes.
+They demonstrated that the relative uncertainty improvement for the posterior over the statistical distance prior is 1.4, with one-third of the sample having its relative uncertainties improved by a factor of two or more.
+We will proceed as \citetalias{chornay21}, but instead we will use our recalibration of the $\log R_{\rm pc}$\,--\,$\log S_{\rm H\alpha}$ relation based on \textit{Gaia} DR3 data to derive more reliable distances for the PNe in our sample.
+In Section \ref{appendix_b} in the Appendix we implemented an MC simulation to compare the accuracy of the distances derived with the Bayesian method and distances derived using only the $S_{{\rm H}\alpha}$ statistical distances, demonstrating that the former have lower scatter and bias around the true simulated distances for $f < 0.5$.